deathbywedgie/WedgieIntegrator/README.md

 From now on, a single object will always be returned.
 When pagination is used, two new properties become useful:
 - "paginated_responses" is a combined list of all responses, from first to last
 - "paginated_results" is a combined list of all results from all paginated responses

+### 0.1.4.1, 2024-08-28
+Fix: new pagination fields must be exposed in order to work correctly in a subclass